linode/docs/docs/security/firewalls/configure-firewall-with-ufw.md

 title: How to Configure a Firewall with UFW
 ---

-UFW, or *uncomplicated firewall*, is a frontend firewall solution for running iptables on your Ubuntu, Debian, or Arch servers.
+UFW, or *uncomplicated firewall*, is a frontend for managing firewall rules on your Ubuntu, Debian, or Arch servers.
 UFW is used through the command line (although has GUIs available), and aims to make firewall configuration easy (or uncomplicated).

 ## Setting Up UFW